ErdbeerbaerLP/vee-cord/README.md

 /opt/vee-cord/vee-cord.sh

-If you want to use it in an custom backup script, use /opt/vee-cord/vee-cord.sh --custom_script_veeam_override
+If you want to use it in an custom post-backup script, make the script run /opt/vee-cord/vee-cord.sh --custom_script_veeam_override

 # Release notes